-The jumbo lump crab cake sat pretty on a bed of frisée and sweet mustard dressing.
-It was one of the best crab cakes I’ve ever had.
-Pure, jumbo lump crabmeat, without a crumb of breading, and full of sweet flavor.
+The jumbo lump crab cake sits pretty on a bed of frisée and sweet mustard dressing.
+It’s one of the best crab cakes I’ve ever had.
+Fat, phat jumbo lump crabmeat, without a whisper of breading, and full of sweet summer flavor.

-The star of the evening was the Muscovy Duck Breast and Confit Leg.
+The star of the evening was the Muscovy duck breast and confit leg.
 Extremely tender and juicy, with a hint of ginger.
-The delicate, crispy skin gave texture, while the natural flavor of the duck stood alone.
-The duck au jus made a delicious gravy for the side of super-smooth, creamy mashed potatoes.
-The meal put me in a sweet slumber that I would happily welcome for a hundred years.
+The delicate, crispy skin has texture, while the flavor stood alone.
+The duck au jus makes a delicious gravy for creamy mashed potatoes.
+The meal put me in a slumber that I would happily welcome for a hundred years.
 Sweet prince?
 Take a hike.
 Come back when you get a reservation at Blue Duck Tavern.

-To end a magical night, I ordered the sweet chocolate cake, which makes a fiery entrance with its friends, chocolate mousse and rice crisp.
-Not to be outdone, my caramel cheesecake is creamy, and caramelly-good with a lacy gingerbread crisp and cranberry compote.
-One dessert is really enough for two or three people, or one pair of very large thighs.
+To end an already magical night, I ordered the sweet chocolate cake, which makes a fiery entrance with its friends, chocolate mousse and rice crisp.
+Not to be outdone, the caramel cheesecake is creamy, with a lacy gingerbread crisp and cranberry compote.
+One dessert is really enough for 2 or 3 people, or one pair of thicc thighs.

 Blue Duck Tavern at the Park Hyatt Hotel

 1202 24th St. NW